Construction began this month on the Douglas Building at 12th and Cherry.

 Matteo Ricci College is embarking on a very special year of milestones, beginning next week.

 Seattle University’s hosting of the 2008 Opus Prize was a magical moment that had an indelible impact on many faculty and staff.

-A study published by three SU faculty has won the prestigious 2010 McGraw-Hill and Magna Publications Scholarly Work on Teaching and Learning Award.
+A study published by three SU faculty has won a prestigious award.

 Two leaders in expanding access to higher education will be celebrated at this SU’s commencement ceremonies on June 13.

 SU President Stephen Sundborg, S.J., gave a homily at Holy Thursday Mass.

 Jeanette Rodríguez will receive the Distinguished Teaching Award at the 25th Anniversary Alumni Awards Celebration on April 15.